VeritasVox/Holy-Scripture-and-Doctrinal-Categories/README.md

 This does not mean the Old Testament is irrelevant.
 It means that it must be read through Christ.
 The moral law—summarized in the Ten Commandments and repeated in the New Testament—remains binding.
 The ceremonial law has been fulfilled in Christ.
 The civil law was given to Israel as a nation and does not apply directly to the church or modern states.

+**Examples of applying the Covenantal Filter:**

+- **Sabbath principle**: The moral principle of rest and worship continues (Hebrews 4:9-11); the specific seventh-day requirement does not bind Christians (Romans 14:5-6; Colossians 2:16-17)
+- **Dietary laws**: Fulfilled in Christ; no longer binding (Mark 7:19; Acts 10:15; 1 Timothy 4:3-5)
+- **Sacrificial system**: Fulfilled in Christ's once-for-all sacrifice; to continue animal sacrifices would be blasphemous denial of Christ's sufficiency (Hebrews 10:1-18)
+- **Moral law**: The substance carries forward unchanged, now written on hearts by the Spirit (Jeremiah 31:33; Romans 8:4; 1 Corinthians 6:9-10)
+- **Civil penalties**: Specific to Israel's theocratic administration; not binding on nations or church (e.g., stoning for Sabbath-breaking, execution for adultery under Mosaic code)

 ### 2. Posture Clause

 Defiance in any category elevates the issue to primary; rebellion is always salvific.
 A person who refuses correction on a secondary matter reveals a heart problem that transcends the issue itself.
 The mark of regeneration is teachability (Psalm 25:9; James 1:21).
 Obstinate resistance to clear biblical teaching—even on secondary matters—raises serious questions about a person's standing before God.

+**Scripture demonstrates this pattern:**
+- **Hebrews 10:26-27** warns of those who sin willfully (ἑκουσίως, *hekousiōs*) after receiving knowledge of truth
+- **2 Thessalonians 2:10-12** speaks of those who perish because they refused to love the truth
+- **Proverbs 29:1** warns: "He who is often reproved, yet stiffens his neck, will suddenly be broken beyond healing"

 This means that someone who is wrong about a secondary issue but humble and teachable is in a different category than someone who is right about a secondary issue but proud and unteachable.
 God resists the proud but gives grace to the humble (James 4:6).